IOSanity/athena/README.md

 - Split coverage from test scripts.
 - Usage of Promise and Async/Await instead of callbacks.
 - Handle console logs, errors and  warnings.
+- Handle shutdown of Athena service
+- Add decoder option in configuration
+- Add examples of configuration based in user cases.

 ## IDEAS
+- Add a mode of Athena consumption based in broadcast/subscription.
+- YAML configuration option.
 - HTTP proxy too.
 - Usage of [debug](http://npmjs.com/package/debug) to handle console.
 - Usage of [Bluebird](http://bluebirdjs.com)
+- Add authentication support
+- Add ssl support or example of use with a sslproxy